UPDATE IN PROGRESS

 Abnormal changes in the breast may be signs of breast cancer.
-Some changes are visible just by looking, while most occur below the surface of the skin.
+Some changes are detectable, just by looking while most occur below the surface of the skin.
 A lump within a breast that persists beyond the monthly cycle is considered suspicious and should be examined by a health professional.
 Skilled self exams can help women learn the normal look and feel of their breasts so that they can detect a suspicious tumor when it is small.
 A clinician may notice a suspicious lump during a clinical breast examination.
-Lumps and changes underneath the surface of the skin can be distinguished from normal breast structures by fingers that have been trained using the MammaCare Method.
+Suspicious lumps and changes underneath the surface of the skin can be distinguished from normal breast structures by fingers that have been trained using the MammaCare Method.
 Any unusual changes in the skin or within the breast should be brought to a health care provider, even if a recent mammogram was normal.
 Visual changes might include redness, swelling, changes in the shape or contour of the breast (e.g. puckering, dimpling), large or pronounced vein changes, and excessive or bloody nipple discharge.

 Although there is no known cause of breast cancer, certain risk factors have been identified.
 The most significant risk factors for breast cancer are gender and age.
 Women are at greater risk for developing breast cancer than are men because women have many more breast cells than men.
 Additionally, a woman’s risk of developing breast cancer increases with age.